Sounders end regular season with tie vs. Whitecaps, miss out on first-round bye in playoffs

 The equalizer came in the 20th minute.
 Whitecaps forward Brian White had a header attempt challenged by Nouhou.
 But midfielder Ryan Gauld had a step on Sounders defender Yeimar Gomez Andrade to get in position for a header on the deflection.

-Schmetzer subbed forward Jordan Morris on for midfielder Josh Atencio at halftime.
+Schmetzer subbed forward Jordan Morris on for midfielder Josh Atencio at halftime, knowing the Rapids were in control of their match and the Sounders needed a win.
 Morris, who played his second match since returning from an ACL injury, made runs at goal but couldn’t find an attempt.

+“Around the 68th minute is when I asked about the score,” Roldan said of the Rapids match.
+“It was 3-1 so at that point you could tell the sense of urgency within our coaching staff, all the players and the subs that we needed to win.
+That we also needed to push guys forward.
+It was about keeping that right balance in not conceding any goals and also going for it.
+We had nothing to lose at the end.”

+Sounders defender Xavier Arreaga had a near chance at the goalmouth in second-half stoppage time.
+He laid face-down on the field, Crepeau yanking at his jersey, which flared tempers on both sides.
+Sounders defender Nouhou rushed to protect Arreaga, the match ending in a scrum.

 Midfielder anchor Joao Paulo, striker Raul Ruidiaz and co-captain Nico Lodeiro were all held out due to injury.
 Ruidiaz and Joao Paulo, who are both dealing with hamstring injuries, did not participate in training last week.
 Lodeiro was part of drills but listed on the injury report as dealing with knee swelling.
 He had two minor surgeries this season.